-The Group represents investments in real estate investment trusts registered and established in Thailand. which pays dividends to unitholders of not less than 90% of the adjusted net profit of each reporting period.
+The Group represents investments in real estate investment trusts registered and established in Thailand, which pays dividends to unitholders of not less than 90% of the adjusted net profit of each reporting period.
 It is an investment in equity instruments according to the clarification of the TFAC's as of 25 June 2020 "Interpretation of investments in Property Fund unit trusts, Real Estate Investment Trust units, Infrastructure Fund units, and Infrastructure Trust units established and registered in Thailand" the Group measures them at FVOCI.

-f) Impairment
+c) Impairment

-The Group applies the TFRS 9 simplified approach in measuring the impairment of trade receivables, and contract assets, which applies lifetime expected credit loss, from initial recognition, for all trade receivables and contract assets.
+The Group applies the TFRS 9 simplified approach and general approach in measuring the expected credit loss of trade receivables and contract assets, which apply lifetime expected credit loss, from initial recognition, for all trade receivables and contract assets.

-To measure the expected credit losses, trade receivables and contract assets have been grouped based on shared credit risk characteristics and the days past due.
-The contract assets relate to unbilled work in progress and have substantially the same risk characteristics as the trade receivables for the same types of contracts.
-The management has therefore concluded that the expected loss rates for trade receivables are a reasonable approximation of the loss rates for the contract assets.
+To measure the expected credit losses by simplified approach, trade receivables and contract assets have been grouped based on shared credit risk characteristics and the days past due.
 The expected credit loss rates are based on payment profiles, historical credit losses as well as forward-looking information and factors that may affect the ability of the customers to settle the outstanding balances.
+In addition to the simplified approach, the management applies the general approach to consider individual assessment by using discounted cashflow method.
+The contract assets relate to unbilled work in progress and have substantially low risk characteristics, the management has therefore considered the expected loss rates by using discounted cashflow method based on collection plan.